-The Liberal Arts Program provides a structured and coherent path for many students at Lac Courte Oreilles Ojibwa Community College.
+The Liberal Arts Program provides a structured and coherent path for many students at Lac Courte Oreilles Ojibwe College.
 It is designed for students planning to transfer to baccalaureate programs after study at the College.
 The Liberal Arts Program provides knowledge of the diversity of human experience that will enrich and transform our world.
-At LCOOCC, humanities faculty and students explore big questions as they investigate the human experience in exciting, collaborative ways
+At LCOOC, humanities faculty and students explore big questions as they investigate the human experience in exciting, collaborative ways

 As a Liberal Arts student, you should: